PrajwalMDeshanur/LibraryManagementSystem/README.md

 - **Publisher Information**: Maintains records of book publishers and their contact details.

 ## Implementation
+- **RDBMS Used**: Implemented using **Microsoft SQL Server Management Studio 20 (SSMS 20)**, a powerful, user-friendly tool for managing SQL Server databases.
-- **Schema Design**: Created tables and established relationships between them using SQL commands.
+- **Schema Design**: Created tables and established relationships between them using SQL commands in SSMS.
 - **SQL Commands**: Implemented necessary constraints to ensure data consistency and integrity.
 - **Queries**: Generated 35 optimized SQL queries for common library operations such as:
   - Viewing borrowing history of subscribers.